ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ll those hours
-of the night and day when the lamp is not
-burning) will explode a thousand times
-while a lamp with moderately tight-fitting
-wick, filled every evening, will not explode
-once.
-Outside of these calculations, of
-course, are those cases where idiots fill
-lamps or draw oil with the blaze of another
-lamp inclose proximity, or uses kerosene to
-kindle fires with.
-Such persons, if arrived
-at years of discretion, if biown up or
-burnt up.will receive little sympathy from
-the community at large, being simply the
-victims of their own consummate ani un­
-pardonable i&#x27;olly.
-American Inventions.
 The great American inventions, which
 have been adopted all over the world, are
 the following: